Table of Contents

 Using a highly modular design approach, Sipwise C5 leverages popular open-source software like MySQL, NGINX, Kamailio, SEMS, Asterisk, etc. as its core building blocks.
 These blocks are glued together using optimized and proven configurations and workflows and are complemented by functionality developed by Sipwise to provide fully-featured and easy-to-operate VoIP services.

 After downloading and starting the installer, it will fetch and install all the required Debian packages from the relevant Debian repositories.
 The installed applications are managed by the Sipwise C5 Configuration Framework.
 This configuration framework makes it possible to change low-level system parameters in a single place, so Sipwise C5 administrators don’t need to have any knowledge of dozens of different configuration files from different packages.
-This provides a bullet-proof way of operating, changing and tweaking an otherwise quite complex system.
+This provides a very easy and bullet-proof way of operating, changing and tweaking an otherwise quite complex system.

 Once configured, integrated web interfaces are provided for both end users and Sipwise C5 administrators.
 Provisioning and billing API allows companies to tightly integrate Sipwise C5 into existing OSS/BSS infrastructures to optimize workflows.